AnneleenBC/reporting-with-r-markdown/course-outline.md

   * Lesson 1.1 – The importance of reporting
     * A learning objective: The learner will be able to explain the relevance of R Markdown in reporting findings: R Markdown allows one to efficiently create clear reports to communicate findings.
     * Some syntax introduced/used: the `.Rmd` file, the `Knit` button in RStudio, R code chunks (```` ```{r} some code ``` ````)
-  * Lesson 1.2 – Create your first document
+  * Lesson 1.2 – Creating your first report
-    * A learning objective
+    * A learning objective: The learner will be able to describe how the elements of a .Rmd file contribute to a report.
     * Some syntax introduced/used:
-  * Lesson 1.3 – Create your first slide deck
+  * Lesson 1.3 – Exploring the dataset
-    * A learning objective
+    * A learning objective: The learner will be able to explore the dataset of this course using descriptive statistics and graphics.
     * Some syntax introduced/used:

 Chapter 2 – Formatting the text